-The pre-bolus strategy isn't always realistic (snack attacks, for example), and it does require a lot of discipline.
+The pre-bolus strategy isn't always realistic (snack attacks, for example), and requires a lot of discipline.

 The pre-bolus technique is a great way to keep those nasty post-meal spikes away.
 But it takes some trial and error to find the right amount of time that works for you (and don't forget, that time can be different for different meals and foods).

-And don't be afraid to lean on your endocrinologist, diabetes specialist, or health care team for help.
-If you have gastroparesis (delayed stomach emptying), or hypo-unawareness, you should not try this before talking to your diabetes specialist about it.
+Don't be afraid to lean on your endocrinologist, diabetes specialist, or health care team for help.
+If you have gastroparesis (delayed stomach emptying), or hypo-unawareness, you shouldn’t try this before talking to your diabetes specialist about it.